 You’ll get a handful of betel nuts for one kina and you can just stick around, talk with the seller and get an all you can chew access to the caustic lime which is included in the price.
 The nut comes in its shell, so hopefully you haven’t destroyed all your teeth chewing yet as you will need to use your teeth to break the shell and get to the fleshy nut inside.

-Then you put it in your mouth and start chewing.
+Then you put it in your mouth and start chewing the betelnut.
 Let’s say that it’s an acquired taste.
 The closest thing I could find to describe it would be earwax.
 Your mouth soon becomes full of juice, which you’re supposed to spit out, probably not in a very classy way.
 Then, you can add the lime and keep chewing.

 Fear and Loathing in PNG

 What does it feel like?
 It will probably wake you up, a bit.
 With one nut, you’ll probably feel awake as if you had an espresso.
 But the effect vanishes very fast.
 If you have multiple nuts in an hour, like your humble writer, you might get to the point where you feel like you had 5 vodka redbull for a few minutes.
 Wobbly legs yet totally awake.
 After a few, chances are that you’ll show a very red smile.
 It won’t make you get the meaning of life or see unicorns in rainbow underwear.
 With such a short buzz, you can understand how people spend their whole day chewing it… If you were to keep chewing for weeks, which we clearly don’t recommend, your teeth would probably stay stained and that’s what we call the red papua smile.

 If after all of this you still want to try chewing betel nut, why not jump on our next tour to Papua New Guinea?